Property management accounting: Guide to managing your accounts

 A chart of accounts could be created using a basic spreadsheet, however, to unlock additional functionality, integration with other property management tasks, and streamlined account management, many property managers consider using property accounting software.

 Setting up your chart of accounts, and accurately allocating each transaction to the appropriate account, is crucial for any future reporting that you will perform.
-A little bit of work classifying and categorising your transactions will reap huge rewards when you need to reconcile your books, or simply find something retrospectively.
+A little bit of work classifying and categorizing your transactions will reap huge rewards when you need to reconcile your books, or simply find something retrospectively.

 A common approach to setting up your chart of accounts is to use a block numbering system.